seandstewart/bardly/pending/tragedies/othello/11-player.md

 'Zounds, sir, you are one of those that will not
 serve God, if the devil bid you.
 Because we come to
 do you service and you think we are ruffians, you'll
-have your daughter covered with a Barbary horse;
+have your daughter covered with a Barbary horse.

 **BRABANTIO**
 What profane wretch art thou?